umran/consistent-hash-exchange/README.md

 An internal message exchange that distributes asynchronous requests into serializable, but concurrently running queues using consistent hashing as the routing mechanism.

+## Guarantees

+Since the exchange uses consistent hashing, every job enqueued with the same routingKey ends up in the same queue.
+That way, partial ordering of requests based on their routing key can be achieved while maintaing a desired level of concurrency.

 ## Usage

 ```javascript